RussBaz/WebFrame/README.md

     app.Build ()
 ```
 ### Request Handling
-How to process icoming requests
+How to process incoming requests
 ```F#
 // There are two types of request handlers
 // Each returning the HttpWorkload in some form